 Hence we are not only pleased to have our round of financing be very much oversubscribed, with participation from all of our current investors (Mayfield, Accel Partners, Sigma West and Index Ventures) plus some new venture firms (Northgate, Keating Capital and Adveq), but also have participation by strategic investors Samsung Ventures (the venture arm of Samsung, the world’s largest mobile device provider), Fortinet Inc. (a large public network security company) and Docomo Capital (the corporate venture capital arm of NTT Group, Japan’s leading ICT service provider).
 I want to personally thank all the people at those great firms for believing in Centrify and our vision and for investing in us.
 And of course a big thank you to our customers, partners and employees who have made Centrify the leader we are and will continue to be.

 As part of this funding announcement, I am also pleased to announce that to further foster the company’s growth, global expansion and brand awareness, Centrify also added two executives — Mark Weiner and Ally Zwahlen — to our leadership roster.
-With extensive experience in cloud, data center and networking sectors, along with a proven track record with the IPO process and advising public companies, Mark will serve as Centrify’s chief marketing officer and join the company’s executive management team reporting directly to me.
+With extensive experience in cloud, data center and networking sectors, along with a proven track record, Mark will serve as Centrify’s chief marketing officer and join the company’s executive management team reporting directly to me.
 Formerly of McAfee and AVG, Ally will assume the position of vice president of corporate communications and brings a deep understanding of the security and SaaS markets, trends and influencers.
 Welcome on board Mark and Ally!